Your Commissioner - Your Voice

 Your precept will contribute towards:

-• Increasing costs of gas, electricity, fuel, insurance, and other services linked to the cost of living increase.
+• Increasing costs of gas, electricity, fuel, insurance, and other services linked

 Precept leaflet